Algomancer/The-Daily-Train/README.md

 Things we are not doing.

-A) Innovating on quantisation, effecient fine tuning and other direct compute optimisations such as flash attention. (we will use them tho!)
+- Innovating on quantisation, effecient fine tuning and other direct compute optimisations such as flash attention. (we will use them tho!)
-B) Improving datasets, we will keep the dataset static.
+- Improving datasets, we will keep the dataset static.
 (Or atleast only introduce them as the project grows)
-C) Training the biggest model we can.
+- Training the biggest model we can.
-D) Doing what is popular
+- Doing what is popular just because

 Things we are doing
 A) Training a lot of small models on the same dataset looking for general compute multipliers in the archecture.